ericmjl/rowland-junior-fellows/01-research-statement.md

 <!--
 Bill's comments on section 1:
-1. It's still a bit high level.
+1. It's still a bit high level. >>> added more detail.
 3. "dashboard" - might be a better word.
-Sounds a bit colloquial.
+Sounds a bit colloquial. >>> removed.
 4. Rowland fellows - I might be writing with too much jargon here, as they are a diverse group of people, not necessarily life scientists.
 -->